jameshgrn/jameshgrn.github.io/index.md

   <figcaption>A side channel on the Magdalena River, Colombia.
 Taken on a recent NSF trip.</figcaption>
 </figure>

 My research harnesses the ongoing data revolution to investigate the statistical, morphodynamic, and scaling properties of sedimentary landscapes: particularly rivers, deltas, and lakes.
-The goal of this approach is to develop predictive models of complex natural phenomena, which is crucial in the context of natural hazards in a warming world.
+The goal of this approach is to develop predictive models of complex natural phenomena.

 The Earth sciences is currently transitioning from a data-poor field to a data-rich one.
-I use industry-grade geospatial data engineering and applied data science—largely through the lens of remote sensing—to investigate classic problems in geomorphology and sedimentology.
-My recent work on predicting river avulsions demonstrates how this approach can result in high-impact science with broad appeal.
+I use geospatial data engineering and applied data science—largely through the lens of remote sensing—to investigate classic problems in geomorphology and sedimentology.
 Key Research Areas:

 1. **Natural Hazards under Climate Change**: Investigating river avulsions and their impact on flooding and infrastructure.
 Recent avulsions in India alone have displaced millions and damaged agricultural and transportation infrastructure.